vindarel/common-lisp-course-in-videos/README.md

 > What we see: how to inherit from multiple parent classes and who takes precedence, when the parents define the same slot with each a default value.
 Quick illustration.
 We use what is known as a mixin class to add functionality to our class.

+7.7 Multiple inheritance

+> What we see: how to inherit from multiple parent classes and who takes precedence, when the parents define the same slot with each a default value.
+Quick illustration.
+We use what is known as a mixin class to add functionality to our class.

-7.7 `defgeneric` vs `defmethod`: when to use which, which is better?
+7.8 `defgeneric` vs `defmethod`: when to use which, which is better?

 > What we see: the use of DEFGENERIC and DEFMETHOD, either separately, either together.
 DEFGENERIC has a couple advantages in regards to documentation and keeping your code in sync with your image.